facebook/react-native-website/docs/text.md

 ### `onPress`

 This function is called on press.
+The first function argument is an event in form of [PressEvent](pressevent).

 e.g., `onPress={() => console.log('1st')}`